Are you ready for summer?

 Grooming your pet isn’t just about her looking good.
 Grooming is an essential part of pet care.
 A really good bath and brush before summer can help your pet shed her winter coat – something which is essential for preventing her from overheating in the summer.
 Under no circumstances should you shave your pet.
 Many people mistakenly think that this will help keep her cool, but she relies on her coat to regulate her own body temperature and without it, she cannot control it.
 She is also at greater risk of sunburn.
 Whether you do it yourself or you schedule a visit to a professional, you cannot underestimate the importance of giving your pet a good groom before the mercury rises.

 UV rays are just as harmful to your pet’s skin as they are your own.
 Although your pet probably has fur to protect her, if she has a particularly fine coat and/or pink skin, she is at a very real risk of developing sunburn.
 Certain parts of her body, such as her ears, paws, and abdomen are also more likely to burn.
 Just like us, animals can wear sunscreen to prevent their skin from burning.
 However, make sure you choose a veterinary-approved product as human sunscreens are toxic to pets.

 Need more advice on what you can do to get your pet ready for this summer season?
-Our experienced and knowledgeable veterinary team at Jones Veterinary Hospital are waiting to offer their support.
-Contact our veterinary hospital in Andalusia, AL today to schedule your visit at 334-758-8300.
+Our experienced and knowledgeable veterinary team at Jones Veterinary Hospital is waiting to offer their support.
+Contact our veterinary hospital in Andalusia, AL today to schedule your visit at (334) 222-4713.